rgwilton/draft-rwilton-netmod-publishing-yang-as-code/draft-rwilton-netmod-managing-yang-as-code.md

 ### IANA YANG Module References

-If a YANG module changes significantly, e.g., a large quantity of new functionality is added to the
+If a YANG module changes significantly, e.g., a large quantity of new functionality is added to the.

 ## Living Bis Documents

-The proposal to move the YANG module
+The proposal to move the YANG module.

-The draft would hold
+The draft would hold.

 IANA & Github rather than in RFCs.

 ## M

-One added benefit
+One added benefit.

 # Security Considerations

-For the purposes of this document, the pertinent security considerations are really about managing the code assets and related
+For the purposes of this document, the pertinent security considerations are really about managing the code assets and related.

-Really about whether it is possible for a bad actor to modify the YANG modules that are published as having some level of IETF consensus without
+Really about whether it is possible for a bad actor to modify the YANG modules that are published as having some level of IETF consensus without.